roooollo/upload-to-cdn-webpack-plugin/README.md

 # upload-to-cdn-webpack-plugin

-Copies individual files or entire directories, which already exist, to the build directory.
+Compressed and sent to the specified address.

 ## Getting Started